A step-by-step tutorial on how to build a floating bench for any space in the home.

-This title probably sounds funny, but you need to get the wall ready for the bench.
-Prepping the wall is done by determining where the studs are in the wall plus how high you want the bench.
+To prep the wall, determine where the studs are in the wall and how high you want the bench.
 The best way to decide on the height of the bench is to measure the height of your favorite chair.
-I choose to have the height of our bench to be 19″.
+I chose to have a height of 19” for our bench.

-Next you need to subtract the width of your wood from that measurement, for example, my board is 2″ so my measurement is 17″.
+Next, subtract the thickness of the wood from that measurement.
+For example, my board is 2″ so my measurement is 17″.
 This measurement is where you want to mark your wall (floor to measurement).

 SIDE NOTE: I purchased rough lumber, not lumber from a standard hardware store (Home Depot or Lowes), so my wood was 2″ thick.
 The actual size of wood from the lumber store will be 1-1/2″ thick.

-After marking each stud, determine what studs will be used to place a shelf bracket to hold the bench in place.
-These will be used in the next step.
+After marking each stud, determine what studs you will use to place a shelf bracket to hold the bench in place.
+These will be set up in the next step.